Azure-Samples/media-services-v3-dotnet/ContentProtection/OfflinePlayReadyAndWidevine/README.md

   - azure-media-services
 ---

-# Dynamically encrypt your content with PlayReady DRM
+# Offline playback with PlayReady and Widevine DRM

-This sample demonstrates how to dynamically encrypt your content with PlayReady and Widevine DRM.
+This sample demonstrates how to dynamically encrypt your content with PlayReady and Widevine DRM and play the content without requesting a license from license service.
 It shows how to perform the following tasks:

 1. Creates a transform with built-in AdaptiveStreaming preset
 1. Submits a job